-Any hotel properties that we may acquire, including the real properties owned by Moody I which would be acquired by us upon the completion of the mergers, will be subject to all the risks common to the hotel industry and subject to market conditions that affect all hotel properties.
+Any hotel properties that we own or may acquire will be subject to all the risks common to the hotel industry and subject to market conditions that affect all hotel properties.
 These risks could adversely affect hotel occupancy and the rates that can be charged for hotel rooms as well as hotel operating expenses, and generally include: increases in supply of hotel rooms that exceed increases in demand; increases in energy costs and other travel expenses that reduce business and leisure travel; reduced business and leisure travel due to continued geo-political uncertainty, including terrorism; adverse effects of declines in general and local economic activity; and adverse effects of a downturn in the hotel industry.

-Competition in the hospitality industry and with third parties in acquiring properties may reduce our profitability and the return on your investment.
+Competition in the hospitality industry and with third parties in acquiring properties may reduce our profitability and the return on a stockholder's investment.

 The hospitality industry is generally characterized as being intensely competitive.
-Any hotel in which we invest, including the real properties owned by Moody I which would be acquired by us upon the completion of the mergers, will compete with existing and new hotels in their geographic markets, including with independent hotels, hotels which are part of local or regional chains and hotels in other well-known national chains, including those offering different types of accommodations and services.
-The principal competitive factors that will affect the hotel properties in which we will seek to invest include, but are not limited to, brand recognition, location, range of services and guest amenities and the quality and price of the hotel rooms and services provided.
+Any hotel in which we invest will compete with existing and new hotels and other short-term rental competitors in their geographic markets, including with independent hotels, hotels which are part of local or regional chains and hotels in other well-known national chains, including hotels and other short-term rental competitors offering different types of accommodations and services.
+The principal competitive factors that will affect the hotel properties in which we will seek to invest include, but are not limited to, brand recognition, location, range of services and guest amenities and the quality and price of the rooms and services provided.
 Any one of the foregoing could impact our profitability and ability to pay distributions.